 - Improve collaboration and working practices between providers and professionals

 - Embed quality improvement across the interface to benefit patient experience and safety

-- Repair a damaged professional culture in health care
+- Repair a damaged professional culture in health and social care

 - Personal development opportunities including quality improvement, collaborative working and increased morale

 Together with the Chief Executive of the Hospital, we’re really supportive of this initiative.
 I think both because of the benefits it brings to clinicians feeling less isolated and building that dialogue across the divide between primary and secondary care – which is really important to us as a commissioner, but also because of the benefits it that it will bring to patients.